MillenniumMachines/MillenniumOS/post-processors/fusion-360/README.md

   2. Home machine in X, Y and Z using G28
   3. Configure movement options
   4. Probe reference surface using touch probe if using more than 1 tool
-  5. Enable vssc
-  6. Run operations
+  5. Run operations
-  7. Park the spindle (this also triggers a spindle stop)
+  6. Park the spindle (this also triggers a spindle stop)
-  8. Disable vssc
-  9. End program
+  7. End program

 For each of your operations, the following steps will be taken:
   1. If the new work offset is not the current work offset: